-A very beautiful and relatively well-known example of tropical karst landscapes are the Chocolate Hills on the island of Bohol: very symmetrical cone-shaped hills that are regularly arranged on a plain in large numbers (best seen in aerial photographs).
+A very beautiful and relatively well-known example of tropical karst landscapes (cf. The Formation of Mountains) are the Chocolate Hills on the island of Bohol: very symmetrical cone-shaped hills that are regularly arranged on a plain in large numbers (best seen in aerial photographs).
 In the dry season, the hills are brown and, at least in the light of the rising or setting sun, they look really chocolatey.
 At least some hills, because many are overgrown with green forest.

 I read contradictory theories about their formation, for example in the museum in Tagbilaran a less plausible one with erosion by waves and rivers.
 Rather, it is a particularly regular example of cone karst, a landform that is very typical for the tropics.
 This is because in tropical climates, plants grow rapidly and plant material in the soil breaks down quickly, releasing large amounts of organic acids.
 These dissolve the limestone — and this happens least where there is already a hill.
 Compared to other examples like the karst towers near Guilin (China), in Halong Bay (Vietnam) or in southern Thailand, the Chocolate Hills are still relatively small, they are not yet high cliffs but just hills that are still covered with soil.